boringproxy/boringproxy.io/pages/usage.md

 The tunnels pane allows creating and removing tunnels.
 It provides a way for you to specify the settings of a tunnel:

 * **Domain**
   The FQDN of a domain pointing at the `boringproxy` server.
 With DNS wildcard setup, this can be any subdomain of the `admin-domain`.
+You must insert the **full domain** that you want the tunnel to be accessed from, not just the subdomain.
+For example, if you had a wildcard DNS record `*bpdemo.brng.pro` pointing to your boringproxy server, and you wanted a media server to be accessed at `media.bpdemo.brng.pro`, you would have to insert `media.bpdemo.brng.pro` to this field.
 * **Client Name**
   Choose a connected client as tunnel partner
 * **Client Address**